 What makes an electronic signature legal?

-E-signature laws vary country to country so understanding the different international document regulations for the country you and the other party are signing in is important.
+Esignature laws vary from country to country.
+Understanding the different international document regulations for the country you and the other party are signing in is important.

-In most cases, in order for an electronic signature to be legal you must be able to answer yes to the following questions:
+In most cases, for an electronic signature to be legal you must be able to answer yes to the following questions:

 - Does the signature identify the signer?